Fall 2020 High School Original Credit Briefing Page

 The page contains an excellent set of resources on how to get started, including a timeline and contact information for assistance at the College Board itself.
 The “Getting Approved to Administer Exams” page goes through that process step-by-step.
 Once that is complete, you will need to order exams, per the directions above.

 As you may be aware, all schools and outside course providers must pass a rigorous “Course Audit” to qualify to appear on the College Board’s Advanced Placement Ledger.
-MTDA course audits are in process for the 2020-2021 school year.
-We expect this process to be complete on or before September 1, 2020.
+All MTDA audits have been approved for the 20-21 school year.

 Like past years, the College Board has asked all providers like MTDA to inform you in writing that you must take an additional step locally to have MTDA’s courses appear in the ledger associated with your school.
 With your local course audit account, you must explicitly choose the course and associate it with MTDA as an external provider.
 It is our understanding that you must complete this process by January.
 However, we would advise doing so as soon as possible.